exograph/exograph/docs/docs/cli-reference/development/schema/import.md

 exo schema import --database postgres://user:password@host:port/database
 ```

 By default, the index.exo file will have all access control rules set to `@access(false)`.
 You can override this through the `--query-access` and `--mutation-access` options.
+For example, to allow all queries, but no mutations (which is the default):

 ```shell-session
 # shell-command-next-line
 exo schema import --query-access true
 ```

-Here, we are allowing all queries, but no mutations.

 You should examine the generated exo file, especially regarding access control rules.